Explore your mortgage options

 The better question to ask is which loan is better for your situation.

-If you have a good amount of equity in your home, HELOCs offer serious perks like high borrowing limits and low interest rates.
+If you have a good amount of equity in your home, HELOCs offer serious perks like high borrowing limits and interest-only payments during the draw period.
 They can be a good option if you need lots of money for a big upgrade.

 Personal loans are also a great option when you need to borrow a relatively small amount of cash.
-And if you need money quickly, personal loans have the advantage.
-It usually takes less than a week to apply and get the funds.
-You may need to pay a processing fee, but you’ll avoid the expensive closing costs associated with HELOCs.
+And, if you need money quickly, personal loans have the advantage.

 You can use a HELOC for anything, but you’ll get the most bang for your buck with: